 form_fields.xml, we immediately reload the current screen to show the Contact details.

-If we rendered our toast UI elements directly in the screen, the user would barely see them before the screen disappeared or reloaded.
+If we rendered our message UI elements directly in the screen, the user would barely see them before the screen disappeared or reloaded.

-By using a custom action, the toast UI remains visible even while the screens change beneath them.
+By using a custom action, the message UI remains visible even while the screens change beneath them.

 Swipe Gesture on Contacts